rephlexions/tv-voyage/README.md

-# TV Voyager
+# TV Voyage

-TV Voyager is a web app that allows that allows users to view a few lists of TV shows based on different genres.
+TV Voyage is a web app that allows that allows users to view a few lists of TV shows based on different genres.
 You can search for TV shows and open a detail page with basic stats and a list of seasons/episodes

 Built with: